WIVB-TV: History

 When the Federal Communications Commission (FCC) disallowed same market co-ownership of newspapers and broadcast licenses in the early 1970s, the combination of the Buffalo Evening News and WBEN-AM-FM-TV was grandfathered under the new rule.
 However, the 1974 death of Katherine Butler (longtime owner and publisher of the Evening News) led to the placement of the Evening News properties in a blind trust (since Butler left no heirs).
 This trust company then sold the newspaper to its current owner, Berkshire Hathaway in 1977.
 This sale brought an end to 101 years of Butler family ownership of the Evening News.
 With the loss of the WBEN stations' grandfathered protection, Berkshire Hathaway opted to keep the newspaper and sell off the broadcasting properties.
 WBEN-TV was sold to newspaper publisher Robert Howard of Oceanside, California, for $25.5 million.
 The new owner, whose company was called Howard Publications, Inc., changed channel 4's callsign to WIVB-TV, which stands for "We're Channel IV (Roman numeral 4) Buffalo", on November 1, 1977, the day after he purchased the station.
 The call-letter change was triggered due to an FCC regulation at the time prohibiting TV and radio stations in the same city, but with different owners, from sharing the same call letters.
-The WBEN callsign remains on 930 AM, which along with its FM sister station had been sold to Larry Levite's Algonquin Broadcasting (WBEN is now owned by Audacy; the FM, now WBKV, is owned by K-Love).
+The WBEN callsign remains on 930 AM, which along with its FM sister station had been sold to Larry Levite's Algonquin Broadcasting (WBEN is now owned by Audacy; the FM station, now WBKV, is owned by K-Love).
 Channel 4 was then sold to King World Productions (at that time a separate entity from both Viacom and CBS; the two would later split and remerge) for $100 million in 1988.

 In the late 1970s, WBEN/WIVB ended up playing an early role in the emerging cable television industry.
 Their satellite uplink facility, initiated by general manager Les Arries in 1976, uplinked sporting events for worldwide distribution, and was used to transmit American TV programming into Canada until Canadian authorities put an end to this practice.
 Warner-Amex Satellite Entertainment then began leasing the uplink facility to transmit the signals of their then-new cable networks Nickelodeon and The Movie Channel (originally known as Star Channel).
 Both networks moved to an uplink facility in Hauppauge, New York, by the end of 1981, after Warner-Amex was unable to reach a deal with WIVB's ownership over a planned expansion of the facility to handle uplinking and studio programming for their new music video channel MTV.